robert-s-lee/join-order-benchmark/cockroachdb/crdb.md

-# Simple step for a Mac
+# Simple step for Mac

 - Follow the CockroachDB version of the below [instructions](https://github.com/gregrahn/join-order-benchmark).
 - Start a single node CockroachDB